+86 1510-529-7925 [email protected]

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review

-The VR on this lens is incredible.
-Most photographers know the old adage, you keep your shutter speed faster than the focal length.
-So you should always shoot faster than 1/600 at the long end of this lens.
-Well, I have broken that old adage with this lens many many times.
-The image above with the moon was shoot on Christmas Eve.
-It was supposed to be the last full moon on Christmas for 15 years so I wanted to take a shot of it.
-I quickly found that shooting at 600mm was too short to get a good shot, so I put the lens on my Nikon D5200 and I shot the image at 900mm.
-I handheld the shot at f6.3 at 1/60th of a second.
-If anyone told me that they took a sharp photo of anything handheld at 900mm with a 1/60th of second shutter speed, I would tell them that they are lying.
-I was sure I would need a tripod for the shot but it was so cold outside that I did not want to set it up.
-But this is not the first time I have used slow shutter speeds with this lens.
-I routinely shoot shows at 1/200s when it is really dark and I have had no problems either.
-So I can say with complete confidence that the VR on this lens is incredible.
-Tamron VR system on their new lens is unbelievable good.
-I strongly feel that Tamron VR system is much superior to that of Nikon at the moment.
+The image above with the moon was shot on Christmas Eve.
+It was supposed to be the last full moon on Christmas for 15 years, so I wanted to capture it.
+I quickly found that shooting at 600mm was too short to get a good shot, so I put the lens on my Nikon D5200 and shot the image at 900mm.
+I handheld the shot at f/6.3 at 1/60th of a second.
+If anyone told me that they took a sharp photo of anything handheld at 900mm with a 1/60th of a second shutter speed, I would tell them they were lying.
+I was sure I would need a tripod for the shot, but it was so cold outside that I did not want to set it up.

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review